ashish-brahma/portfolio/content/about/index.md

 ## Hello 👋

-I am an independent Apple Developer with a focus on iOS platform.
+I am a hobbyist Apple Developer with a focus on iOS platform.
 Currently, I am building **KartStopper**, a productivity app to craft the perfect shopping plan.

 Previously, I have worked as a full-time Business Analyst for a brief period in 2021-22 with experience spanning across Real Estate, Logistics, Media, Energy, Retail and Credit sectors.
 I have a Bachelor's degree in Mechatronics Engineering from SRM Institute of Science and Technology, Chennai.